-Club coaches are encouraged to come along to help at these sessions.
+Any coaches who would like to get involved with the Academy programme please contact me.
+We are particularly keen to hear from young/inexperienced coaches who would like to gain some experience as an "apprentice" coach within the performance pathway.
 If you would like to volunteer either on a regular or an ad-hoc basis, please contact Sarah Feast via email.

 The England Netball Performance Pathway is a vital part of improving the standard of competitive netball played in England, with its main aim to ensure an increased number of better quality athletes progressing into the England High Performance programme.
 The Pathway will act as a "conveyor belt" for high quality English athletes, taking players from 11-12 years old, all the way through to the Senior National team.